 Walter sees the beef business as an exciting playing field with tremendous strides being made in the scientific research arenas.
 Feed conversion and longevity are subjects that Walter has a great deal of interest in and as a former banker, he is well aware that these are two of the largest cost components of producing beef.
 He hopes the American Angus Association will work with private researchers and universities to address these subjects taking into consideration the environmental differences in each region of the country.

-The Angus Association has the cattle industry's most sophisticated data base.
-But Walter believes there is a positive bias towards new generations of genetics in the Association's software, similar to that which existed in the dairy industry's software.
-He believes the Association's embracing DNA technology along with actual performance data is key long term to providing even more accurate information and projections.
+The Angus Association has the cattle industry’s most sophisticated data base.
+But Walter believes there is a bias towards new generations of genetics in the Association’s software, similar to that which existed in the dairy industry’s software and a negative bias against older proven material genetics.
+This is validated by the Association twice discounting the EPD’s of the older proven cattle.
+He believes the Association’s embracing DNA technology equally with actual performance data is key long term to providing even more balanced information and projections.

-Terminal Trait (High Input) cattle with the largest Milk EPD and $B numbers or the highest growth EPD's for weaning and yearling weights may be ideal for the feed lots and CAB but they are not the most profitable genetics for cow calf operations in every region in the country.
+Terminal Trait (High Input) cattle with the largest Milk and Marbling EPD’s and $B numbers or the highest growth EPD’s may be ideal for the feed lots and CAB.
+But they require high feed input and they are not the most profitable or functional genetics for cow calf operations.
+Both bulls and heifer calves out of terminal genetics should be sent to the feed lots.

-Walter would like the association to be more supportive of the various types of cattle we need in the different environments in which the membership operates.
-Value creation for our members is a function of one's return on investment in one's own environment.
+He would also like the Association to be more supportive of the various types of cattle we need in the different environments in which the membership operates.
+Value creation for our members is a function of one’s return on investment in one’s own environment.

-About twelve years ago Walter's older son Dixon returned to the farm.
+About twelve years ago Walter’s older son Dixon returned to the farm.
 Today he serves as our manager and herdsman.
 He has been instrumental in improving many of our practices and intellectually pushing us to experiment and challenge or validate our theories.
 He also works closely with Clemson University on many aspects of our operation.
 In 2014 he was named to the Clemson University Bull Test Committee and currently serves as its chairman.
-In 2015 Dixon was elected to the SC Angus Association Board of Directors and in 2016 he was elected Vice President and Sale manager of the SC Angus Futurity.
+In 2015 Dixon was elected to the SC Angus Association Board of Directors and in 2016 he was elected Vice President and Sale manager of the SC Angus Futurity and in 2018 he was elected President of the SC Angus Association.

 Over the past couple of decades Walter has been elected to represent his fellow SC Angus breeders as one of their delegates to the American Angus Association National Convention, an honor of which he is very proud.
 In recognition of all the contributions he has given the South Carolina Angus Association, the Angus breed and the community, the South Carolina Angus Association dedicated the 2015 South Carolina Angus Futurity to Walter.